NJHS Essay Examples: Writing Guide, 50 Ideas & Tips

 Service to Others

-1. Volunteering at a Local Event: Describe how you helped and what you learned from it.
+1. Volunteering at a Local Event: Describe what you did and what you learned.

 2. Tutoring a Fellow Student: Talk about how you helped someone else succeed in school.

-3. Helping Out in Your Neighborhood: Share a simple way you made your community better.
+3. Helping Out in Your Neighborhood: Share a practical way you supported your community.

-4. Fundraising for a Cause: Write about how you raised money or spread awareness.
+4. Fundraising for a Cause: Write about how you raised support or awareness responsibly.

 5. Creating Your Own Service Project: Explain how you saw a need and took action.